This post may contain affiliate links. For more information, please see our affiliate policy.

 How do I make Monkey Bread?

-Start with refrigerated biscuits (aka “exploding biscuits” in some circles), quartered, and toss them in a simple cinnamon-sugar topping.
+Start with refrigerated biscuits (aka “exploding biscuits” in some circles), quarter, and toss them in a simple cinnamon-sugar topping.

 Add them to your bundt pan, then smother in a mixture of boiled sugar, butter, cinnamon, and vanilla.